scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

    The calculations are performed on XTC 600x using SDSC Comet.
    :label:`MPI-total-time-boxplot`

-Figure :ref:`MPI-total-time-rank-comparison` shows compariosn of job execution time across all ranks tested with 72 cores.
+Figure :ref:`MPI-total-time-rank-comparison` shows comparison of job execution time across all ranks tested with 72 cores.
-As seen in Figure :ref:`MPI-total-time-rank-comparison` there are several slow processes as compared to others which slow down the whole process and as a result affect the overal performance.
+As seen in Figure :ref:`MPI-total-time-rank-comparison` there are several slow processes as compared to others which slow down the whole process and as a result affect the overall performance.
 These stragglers are observed in all cases when number of cores is more than 24 (extended to multiple cores).
 However, they are only shown for :math:`N = 72` CPU cores for the sake of brevity.